 From A Wiki of Ice and Fire

 The Reach is ruled from the castle of Highgarden by House Tyrell.
-It is one of the larger regions of the Seven Kingdoms and considered the most fertile and heavily-populated part of Westeros.
+It is the second-largest of the kingdoms behind the North and is considered the most fertile and heavily-populated part of Westeros.
 Bastards born in the Reach are given the surname Flowers.

 The Reach is considered the home of chivalry in Westeros.
 It is the place where knighthood is looked upon with the greatest reverence and esteemed the most.
 It is also the place where the rules to tournaments are the most stringent and managed.